 At present, Botswana, Liberia, Malawi, Mozambique, Namibia, Sao Tome & Principe and Zimbabwe and are the only countries that have incorporated the provisions of the Banjul Protocol into their national laws and are therefore the only member states in which an ARIPO trade mark registration may be enforceable.
 The other member states that have acceded to the Banjul Protocol do not have legislation in place to recognise ARIPO registrations, although some of these Registries do consider ARIPO registrations when determining whether a national mark is registrable (either at examination or opposition stage).

-Accordingly, the most comprehensive yet cost-effective way of protecting trade marks in the ARIPO member states is by filing an ARIPO application designating Botswana, Liberia, Zimbabwe, Namibia and Malawi and filing applications through the national registries of the other member states.
+Considering the above, the most comprehensive yet cost-effective way of protecting trade marks in the ARIPO member states is by filing an ARIPO application designating Botswana, Liberia, Malawi, Mozambique, Namibia, Sao Tome & Principe and Zimbabwe and filing applications through the national registries of the other member states.
 However, the other member states should also be considered for designation if they could be of interest in future, even if such designations are only to prevent abusive registrations.

 General ARIPO Information

 International / Regional Conventions:

 Berne Convention (all countries are members except Mozambique, Sierra Leone and Uganda)

 Hague Agreement on Designs (only Ghana, Namibia and Rwanda are members)

 Madrid Agreement on Marks (Kenya, Lesotho, Liberia, Mozambique, Namibia, Sierra Leone, Sudan and eSwatini are members)

 Madrid Protocol on Marks (15 countries are members; Malawi, Somalia, Tanzania and Uganda are not yet members)